davidsbatista/BREDS/README.md

 **parameters**:

-A sample configuration is provided in ''parameters.cfg''.
+A sample configuration is provided in `parameters.cfg`.
 The file contains values for differentes parameters:

     max_tokens_away=6           # maximum number of tokens between the two entities min_tokens_away=1           # maximum number of tokens between the two entities